atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

 The CloudWatch home page automatically displays metrics about every AWS service you use.
 You can additionally create custom dashboards to display metrics about your custom applications, and display custom collections of metrics that you choose.

 1. Open the CloudWatch console at https://console.aws.amazon.com/cloudwatch/
 2. Notice that you can use the navigation bar to change the region to the region where you have your AWS resources.
-As you build out your environment, take note of the regions you use and be sure to leverage CloudWatch to monitor the resourcesk in each.
+As you build out your environment, take note of the regions you use and be sure to leverage CloudWatch to monitor the resources in each.

 At this stage without any workloads deployed, your CloudWatch data will be sparse.
 Once you are ready to configure monitoring, follow the [Getting Started with Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/GettingStarted.html) guidance.

 ### 4. Security Checklist Validation

 Finally, once you have deployed resources in your account, a good checklist to review for security best practices can be found in the [AWS Security Checklist (PDF)](https://d1.awsstatic.com/whitepapers/Security/AWS_Security_Checklist.pdf).
-Become familiar with the checklist items and periodically review your account against it's guidelines.
+Become familiar with the checklist items and periodically review your account against its guidelines.

 ## Monitor and Manage Resource Configuration State